-Taxation of the Fund and Fund Unitholders: See ITEM 7 - Income Tax Consequences and Registered Plan Eligibility.
+Taxation of the Fund and FundSee ITEM 7 - Income Tax Consequences and Registered Plan Eligibility.Unitholders:

 Investment by Deferred Plans: Provided the Fund qualifies as "a mutual fund" as defined in the Tax Act at all relevant times, the Fund Units will be qualified investments for Deferred Plans.
 See ITEM 7 - Income Tax Consequences and Registered Plan Eligibility .
 No Transferability: No Fund Unitholder is permitted to transfer Fund Units to any other person except with the consent of the Manager and in compliance with the Trust Agreement and applicable securities laws.
 See ITEM 12 - Resale Restrictions .
-Dials Fastanas You should consult with your advisors and carefully consider your financial objectives when considering an investment in the Fund.
+Risk Factors: You should consult with your advisors and carefully consider your financial objectives when considering an investment in the Fund.
 Investment in the Fund Units involves risk.
 An investment in Fund Units is appropriate only for investors who have the ability to absorb a loss of some or all of their investment.
 See ITEM 9 - Risk Factors and Schedule A - EFM Global Financial Services and Technology Master Fund Related Risk Factors and Conflicts of Interest.
-Risk Factors: objectives when considering an investment in the Fund.
-Investment in the Fund Units involves risk.
-An investment in Fund Units is appropriate only for investors who have the ability to absorb a loss of some or all of their investment.
-See ITEM 9 - Risk Factors and Schedule A - EFM Global Financial Services and Technology Master Fund Related Risk Factors and Certificates: objectives when considering an investment in the Fund.
-Investment in the Fund Units involves risk.
-An investment in Fund Units is appropriate only for investors who have the ability to absorb a loss of some or all of their investment.
-See ITEM 9 - Risk Factors and Schedule A - EFM Global Financial Services and Technology Master Fund Related Risk Factors and
+Certificates: Certificates for Fund Units will not be issued to Fund Unitholders.
+Custodian and Trustee: RBC Investor Services Trust.